threez/file-queue/README.md

 ## Getting the length of the queue

-The queue lenght can easily be determined with the following call:
+The queue length can easily be determined with the following call:

     queue.length(function(err, length) {
       console.log(length);
     });

-## Transactional poping
+## Transactional popping

 A transactional pop means, that the element is taken from the queue, but will not be removed until commit is called.
-The rollback action makes the item again available for poping.
+The rollback action makes the item again available for popping.

     queue.tpop(function(err, message, commit, rollback) {
       if (Processor.process(message) === true) {